TobikoData/sqlmesh/docs/reference/cli.md

-  diff                    Show the diff between the local state and the... evaluate                Evaluate a model and return a dataframe with a... fetchdf                 Run a SQL query and display the results. format                  Format all SQL models. info                    Print information about a SQLMesh project. init                    Create a new SQLMesh repository. invalidate              Invalidate the target environment, forcing its...
+  diff                    Show the diff between the local state and the... evaluate                Evaluate a model and return a dataframe with a... fetchdf                 Run a SQL query and display the results. format                  Format all SQL models and audits. info                    Print information about a SQLMesh project. init                    Create a new SQLMesh repository. invalidate              Invalidate the target environment, forcing its...